 - What makes your organization different from competitors?

-- Describe the work environment at your organization.
+- Could you describe the work environment at your organization?

 - What characteristics describe successful people at your company?

-- I’m very interested in a position.
+- I’m very interested in the position.
 What is the next step?

 Use Your Time Wisely

-- Wait your turn, not interrupting others engaged with recruiter
+- Wait your turn, not interrupting others engaged with a recruiter.

 - Network with other recruiters, not missing opportunities

 - Ask for a business card from each recruiter with whom you visit.